pyxtal package

 Compute the PXRD object.

-• thetas [0, 180]
+• thetas (list) – 2θ angle range [min, max], default [0, 180]

 get_alternatives(include_self=True, same_letters=False, ref_lat=None, d_tol=2.0, f_tol=0.15)[source]

-Get alternative structure representations
+Get alternative structure representations.

 Parameters:

-include_self (bool) – return the original structure
+• include_self (bool) – Whether to include the original structure in the return.

 Returns:

-list of structures
+list

 get_density()[source]